oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/CliqueManager.md

 The `CliqueManager` class has three states: `awaitStart`, `awaitIntraCliqueReady`, and `isSelfCliqueSynced`.
 In the `awaitStart` state, the `CliqueManager` waits for a `Start` message to create the intra-clique and inter-clique managers.
 In the `awaitIntraCliqueReady` state, the `CliqueManager` waits for the intra-clique manager to be ready before creating the inter-clique manager.
 In the `isSelfCliqueSynced` state, the `CliqueManager` responds to `IsSelfCliqueReady` messages with the status of the self-clique.

-The `CliqueManager` class is used in the Alephium network to manage the communication between different cliques.
+The `CliqueManager` class is used in the Oxygenium network to manage the communication between different cliques.
 It coordinates the creation of intra-clique and inter-clique managers, which are responsible for managing the communication within and between cliques.
-The `CliqueManager` class is an important component of the Alephium network, as it ensures that the different cliques are able to communicate with each other and share the same blockchain.
+The `CliqueManager` class is an important component of the Oxygenium network, as it ensures that the different cliques are able to communicate with each other and share the same blockchain.
 ## Questions:
  1. What is the purpose of the `CliqueManager` class and what does it do?
 - The `CliqueManager` class is responsible for managing the intra and inter clique managers, and ensuring that the self-clique is synced.
 It receives messages such as `Start`, `Synced`, and `IsSelfCliqueReady` to perform its tasks.